Sethispr/pola/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in sadb, please report it responsibly:
+If you discover a security vulnerability in pola, please report it responsibly:

 - Discord: @sethyl
 - GitHub Issues (only for non-sensitive disclosures)